-3.2 Information Models
+380 2.2 Information Models

-Most IHE profiles contain a Concepts or Overview section in Volume 1 which describe the key business concepts needed to understand the problem and solution space that are addressed by the profile.
+Most IHE profiles contain a Concepts or Overview Section in Volume 1 which describe the key business concepts needed to understand the problem and solution space that are addressed by the profile.
 Many also describe the data elements necessary to support the interoperable solution at a high level.

-This section identifies the various conceptual data models that can be used to meet the DAF data requirements.
+- 385 This section identifies the various conceptual data models that can be used to meet the DAF data requirements.
 In IHE, there are three models that are commonly used to query for patient data.
 These models address the following three topic areas:

 - 1. Patient Demographic Information

 - 2. Encounter Documentation

-- 3. Detailed Clinical Data
+- 390 3.
+Detailed Clinical Data

-Note: IHE also has a conceptual data model supporting provider information.
+- Note: IHE also has a conceptual data model supporting provider information.
 This is typically used for directory purposes, such as Personnel White Pages (PWP), Healthcare Provider Directory (HPD) or Care Services Directory (CSD) and is not further discussed in the context of this white paper.

-3.2.1 Patient Demographic Information
+395 2.2.1 Patient Demographic Information

 Patient demographic information follows the conceptual model first developed in the IHE PIX and PDQ profiles, and subsequently mapped into the PIX/PDQ V3 profiles.
-The requirement to federate queries across multiple patient identity domains led to the development of the XCPD profile.
-This profile uses the same conceptual model, but supports federation requirements to access patient identifiers and demographics.
-The latest profile to make use of patient demographics fully develops a conceptual model in Volume 1 of the Patient Demographics Query for Mobile (PDQM) Profile Supplement.
+The requirement to federate queries across multiple patient identity domains led to the development of the XCPD Profile.
+This profile uses the same conceptual model, but supports federation requirements to

-That conceptual model applies to the entire family of PIX/PDQ profiles (including XCPD).
+- 400 access patient identifiers and demographics.
+Another IHE profile to use the patient demographic information conceptual model is the Patient Demographics Query for Mobile (PDQm) Profile Supplement.
+The patient demographic information conceptual model applies to the entire family of PIX/PDQ Profiles (including XCPD).
 Due to the way that IHE presently develops profiles, these are treated as separate profiles.
-However, they are nearly functionally identical, having the same conceptual models.
-The conceptual data model identified by these IHE profiles is presented in Table 3.2.1-1 Patient Demographics Conceptual Data Model below.
-This table is derived from the February 12, 2014 draft of the
+However, they are nearly functionally identical, having - 405 very similar conceptual models.
+The conceptual data model identified by these IHE profiles is presented in Table 2.2.1-1: Patient Demographics Conceptual Data Model below.
+This table is derived from the February 12, 2014 draft of the PDQm Profile.